The Aboriginal settlement of Hermannsburg is famous as the home of artist Albert Namatjira. It’s also a National Trust-listed historic precinct.

 The Hermannsburg School of painting

 Hermannsburg is best known as the birthplace of artist Albert Namatjira.
 He painted the local landscape in Western-style watercolours, a style that became known as the Hermannsburg School of painting.
 Queen Elizabeth became one of his most notable fans, and awarded Namitjira the Queen’s Coronation Medal in 1953.
-Today Namatjira’s house, three kilometres west of the town, is open to visitors.
+Today Namatjira’s house, 3km west of the town, is open to visitors.

 The community was first established as a Lutheran mission in the 1880s and was one of Central Australia’s first settlements.
 Hermannsburg was the German name chosen by the Lutheran pastors who set up the small mission for the Arrernte Aboriginal people here in the 1880s.